-I’ve been writing quite a few email marketing campaigns recently, campaigns that have ranged from directly promoting services to reaching out for referral business.
-And I’m always on the look out for great email marketing.
+I’ve been writing quite a few email marketing campaigns recently.
+Campaigns ranging from directly promoting services to reaching out for referral business.

 It starts with the subject